ibexa/documentation-developer/docs/tutorials/platform_beginner/5_display_a_list_of_content_items.md

 ## QueryType overview

 QueryType objects are used to limit and sort results for Content Item queries.
-They can also define parameters to dynamically control them, allowing changing the resultset based on external factors.
+QueryTypes can define parameters, allowing changing the resultset based on external factors.
 For example, you can control the sorting direction with a URL parameter (`order=DESC`) or narrow the results.
 QueryType objects can also control which Content Type objects are queried.